tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 “Why is the ground trembling?”

 Cruz ran to the left of the shuttle, and I instinctively ran to the right.
-A part of my eye trained on the rearview camera and felt relieved when I saw that the Deinosuchus paused before pursuing Cruz.
+I focused on the rearview camera and felt relieved when I saw that the Deinosuchus paused before pursuing Cruz.
 I felt a stab of guilt—but I was alive.
 I kept running and adjusted my course to get to everyone else.

-I dropped the canister onto the spongy earth and Dr. Jameson ran towards me.
+I dropped the canister onto the spongy earth when Dr. Jameson ran towards me.
 The rumbling in the ground faded and then stilled.
 In the distance there was still the sound of branches snapping.

 “Are you ok?
 What happened?”